klajet/Get-Twitch-Followers/README.md

 # Get-Twitch-Followers
-Get list of streamer's follows and generate charts with statistics
+Get list of streamer's followers and generate charts with statistics